-Betting against the public is one of the most popular and easily understanded methods used by sports bettors all over the world.
+Betting against the public is one of the most popular and easy methods used in sports betting everywhere.
 The logic is simple; alway bet against the general public consensus.
-The idea behind this betting system is that the public can be easily influenced by the media, bookmakers, and trends that are easily relatable.
-As media and other influencers impact how sports bettors wager their money the public loves to bet favourites and “overs.”
-Its human nature to trust putting money on winners and the higher success rate team.
-After taking into account how media over-hypes winning teams that score a lot of points which further inflates this human tendency.
-Sports books being in the business to make profits understand this and set their lines accordingly; regardless of evaluation and stats.
-They look to exploit sports bettors tendencies by shading favourites and overs.
+The reason for this idea is that the public can be easily influenced by the media, bookmakers, and other trends.
+The media and other influencers have an impact how sports bettors wager their money.
+The public loves to bet on favorites and “overs”.
+Its human nature to trust putting money on winners and teams with higher success rates.
+The media over-hypes winning teams that score a lot of points, which further inflates this human tendency.
+Since bookmakers are in the business to make profits, they understand this and set their lines accordingly.
+Sometimes they even disregard evaluations and stats.
+They look to exploit sports bettors tendencies by shading favorites and overs.

-The logic behind the “fade the public” concept makes sense if you don’t examine it very deeply, a touchstone of bad betting strategies across the spectrum.
-The supposed logic goes like this – if you always bet against the masses you’ll be more likely to take advantage of in-game aberrations, bad points spreads, and over-analysis by bookmakers and punter alike.
+The logic behind the “fade the public” concept makes sense if you don’t examine it very deeply.
+A common problem of many bad sports betting strategies across the spectrum.
+If you always bet against the masses you’ll be more likely to take advantage of problems caused by bad points spreads and over-analysis by bookmakers.

-This approach fails to take into account just how good bookmakers are at setting these odds for punters.
-The whole “fading the public” strategy is (believe it or not) incorporated into the handicapping done by the bookmakers, so they’re still a step ahead of you.
-One reason why bookmakers profit so well is because they stay at least a step ahead of the public and how they are betting.
+This approach fails to take into account just how good bookmakers are at setting these.
+The whole “fading the public” strategy is (believe it or not) incorporated into the handicapping.
+Bookmakers are still a step ahead of you.
+One reason why they profit so well is because they stay at least a step ahead of the public and how they are betting.